 Education is a social determinant of health, and plays an important role in determining health status of an individual as well as employment, career and financial success.
-Level of educational attainment impacts participation in criminal activity and the probability of involvement in the criminal justice system.
-See footnote seventy-one.
+Level of educational attainment impacts participation in criminal activity and the probability of involvement in the criminal justice system71.
 This is a cause for concern, and speaks to the need to develop and support more initiatives that raise high school completion rates.